sing-group/my-brain-seq/README.md

 The `conditions_file.txt` is a TSV file used by myBrain-Seq to link each fastQ file with its condition.
 This information will be used to choose the group of samples to compare in the differential expression analysis.
 Here is an example of a conditions file:

-	name	condition	label
+	name	condition	label					sex		alcohol
-	C019 	control		C_before_treatment
+	C019 	control		C_before_treatment		M		0
-	C020 	control		C_before_treatment
+	C020 	control		C_before_treatment		M		1
-	C021 	control		C_after_treatment
+	C021 	control		C_after_treatment		F		0
-	C022	control		C_after_treatment
+	C022	control		C_after_treatment		F		1
-	P012D	FE 			FE_before_treatment
+	P012D	FE 			FE_before_treatment		M		1
-	P013A	FE			FE_before_treatment
+	P013A	FE			FE_before_treatment		F		0
-	P014A	FE			FE_after_treatment
+	P014A	FE			FE_after_treatment		M		0
-	P015D	FE			FE_after_treatment
+	P015D	FE			FE_after_treatment		F		1
-	P014A	SEP			SEP_before_treatment
+	P014A	SEP			SEP_before_treatment	M		1
-	P015D	SEP			SEP_before_treatment
+	P015D	SEP			SEP_before_treatment	F		0

 In order to obtain a file with a valid format, the following considerations must be taken into account:

 - Columns must be separated by single tabulations.
 - The first row must be the header: “name”, “condition” and “label”.
-- The first row must be the file rootnames of the fastQ files, i.e.: C019.fastq --> C019.
+- The first column must be the file rootnames of the fastQ files (i.e.: C019.fastq --> C019).
-- The second row must be the conditions.
+- The second column must be the conditions.
  - The third column is the label, which is only used so that the user can identify each sample in case there is more than one condition.
-It has no impact on the analysis result and can be omitted.
+It has no impact on the analysis result but it must be present.
+ - Additional columns with factors can be included.
+All these factors will be added to the statistical model of differential expression analysis.
+Only one factor per column, they can be ommited.

 ## Writting the `contrast_file.txt` file